-The woollen trade in Graignamanagh traces its origins back to the establishment of Duiske Abbey in the 13th Century, whilst the Cushen family have been involved in Irish wool manufacturing since the late 1700s.
+The woollen trade in Graignamanagh traces its origins back to the establishment of Duiske Abbey in the 13th Century, whilst the Cushen family can trace their lineage in Irish wool manufacturing to 1778.

-The site of Cushendale Woollen Mills is where the first mills of the Cistercian monks in 1204 would have stood.
+The site of Cushendale Woollen Mills is where the first mills of the Cistercian monks stood in 1204.

 Duiske Abbey Monks – 1204